vipulnaik/diet-exercise-health/events/2026/2026-activity-tracker.md

 On Monday 2026-09-14, in the evening, I made a trip to Amazon Hub Locker.
 On the way back, I stopped at the Walgreens at 2801 Adeline St for toiletries purchase.

+## 2026-09-21

+On Monday 2026-09-21, in the afternoon, I made a trip to downtown Berkeley.
+My first stop was at the Citibank branch to get quarters.
+After that, I headed to Trader Joe's for my usual food purchases, that I recorded [here](../../sql/food_purchases_2026.sql).